MarkSFrancis/DocsGenerator/README.md

 * The main (non-vendor) JS and CSS files for the site are located in `styles`, and are `docfx.js` and `docfx.css` accordingly

 * The site builds HTML using the master page (`layout/_master.tmpl`), which in turn uses a combination of partial views (in the `partials` folder)

-# TODO

-* Add a menu for mobile - there's no way to view the TOC from mobile